airavata-courses/CoDist/README.md

 * **Error Response:**

   These errors will be generated when the posted body doesn't qualify the required parameters.
+It will set `isError` as true and return a random url of precomputed data.
   >

   * **Code:** 200